Morrisons shares leap after takeover approach rebuffed

-- Shares in Tesco and Sainsbury's rise on hopes sector in play

-LONDON, June 21 (Reuters) - Shares in Morrisons (MRW.L) surged as much as 33% on Monday on hopes that U.S. private equity firm Clayton, Dubilier & Rice (CD&R) might raise its proposed offer for the British supermarket group or flush out interest from other suitors.
+LONDON (Reuters) - Shares in Morrisons surged as much as 33% on Monday on hopes that U.S. private equity firm Clayton, Dubilier & Rice (CD&R) might raise its proposed offer for the British supermarket group or flush out interest from other suitors.

-Morrisons, Britain's fourth-largest grocer by sales behind market leader Tesco (TSCO.L), Sainsbury's (SBRY.L) and Asda, on Saturday said it had rejected a proposed cash offer from CD&R.
+Morrisons, Britain’s fourth-largest grocer by sales behind market leader Tesco, Sainsbury’s and Asda, on Saturday said it had rejected a proposed cash offer from CD&R.

 Morrisons shares were up 56.35 pence at 234.7 pence by 0726 GMT.